Enterprise-CMCS/macpro-mdct-qmr/README.md

 ```

 > [!NOTE]
-> This will populate a .env file at the root of the directory as well as in the `/services/ui-src/` directory, by authenticating to 1Password and pulling in development secrets.
-Both of those `.env` files are gitignored.
+> `./run update-env` populates a gitignored `.env` (from `.env.tpl`) by authenticating to 1Password and injecting values.
+>
+> `./run local` writes UI runtime config to `services/ui-src/public/env-config.js` based on CloudFormation outputs and then starts the Vite dev server.

-To login, a number of test users are provisioned via the `users.json` file.
-Check the 1Password secret named `qmr-secrets` for the test user password.
+To login, a number of test users are provisioned via `services/ui-auth/libs/users.json`.
+Check 1Password in the `qmr_secrets` section for the test user password.

 #### oxfmt